U.S. Army Garrison Bavaria: Mission

-Post and training information
+Locations

 Grafenwöhr and Vilseck

-The Grafenwöhr Training Area (GTA) was created following the activation of the III Royal Bavarian Corps in 1900 and in 1908, the training area was officially designated as "Training Area Grafenwöhr".
+The Grafenwöhr Training Area (GTA) was created following the activation of the III Royal Bavarian Corps in 1900, and in 1908, the training area was officially designated as "Training Area Grafenwöhr".
 After the Nazis took power, the Wehrmacht used the training area for military training and guarded enemy prisoners of war.
 After WWII, U.S. Army Europe expanded the role of the training area to meet the increased training & facilities needs, to support the troops.
 A large build-up of Rose Barracks in Vilseck occurred in the mid-1980s with the construction of facilities to support a brigade size element which is now home to the 2nd Cavalry Regiment.
 2001 brought the start of a build-up of Tower Barracks (Formerly East Camp) with new construction, realignment, and renovations to support a Brigade Combat Team (BCT), which was completed in 2012 and now houses two 173rd ABCT Battalions and supports Regionally Aligned Forces (RAF), in support of the European Deterrence Initiative (EDI).
 With the establishment of the training area, Grafenwöhr and its subdivisions Gmuend, Huetten, and Goeßenreuth lost 2,820 hectares, meaning two-thirds of its real estate, as well as a portion of its back country.

-Nevertheless, the military caused a consistent economic growth in the city Grafenwöhr.
+Nevertheless, the military caused a consistent economic growth in the city of Grafenwöhr.
 The number of inhabitants doubled between 1909 and 1910, from 961 to 1,841.
 In 2010, Grafenwöhr had 6,550 inhabitants.
 Since 2010, the fluctuating development of Grafenwöhr has been closely connected to the development of the training area.
 The Water Tower joined the city's original landmark, the gothic town hall built in 1462.
 With 232 km^{2}, it is the largest NATO training facility in Europe today, providing vast ranges, simulation centers, classrooms and facilities for realistic and relevant training to U.S. Army, Joint Service, NATO and allied units and leaders.